 ww2dbaseWhile preparing the landing, the planners also called for facilities to aid the subsequent logistical operations, code named "Gooseberries" and "Mulberries", which would be critical before a port city, such as Cherbourg, could be secured.
 Gooseberry was to consist of a line of sunken ships, placed stern to stern, to allow smaller ships to sail within the Gooseberry lines safely.
 Mulberry was preconstructed harbor modules towed in from Britain to Normandy.
 The design and deployment of such harbors were absolute engineering marvels.

 ww2dbaseWhile the planners were busy in the war rooms, soldiers prepared for the invasion as well.
 Thousands of American troops were placed into the Assault Training Center at Woolacombe, while American airborne troops trained at Camp Toccoa in Georgia, United States.
 On the British side, General Percy Hobart's "Funnies" tanks were studied closely to determine what types would be best to support a beach landing party (these tanks would make the British and Canadian landings just a bit easier at Sword, Gold, and Juno beaches).
 Four major practice landings were conducted by the troops at Slapton Sands on the Devon coast to familiarize the troops with the feel of rushing out of a Higgins landing craft.
-One of such practice landings would be attacked by lurking German E-boats, which would sink two LSTs and damage a third, resulting in the death of 639 American soldiers.
+One of such practice landings would be attacked by lurking German E-boats, which would sink two LSTs and damage a third, resulting in the death of over 700 Americans.

 ww2dbaseCommanders and Troops